borkdude/deps.clj/API.md

 ```

 Invokes `java` with arguments to calculate classpath, etc. May be
-  replacement by rebinding this dynamic var.
+  replaced by rebinding this dynamic var.

   Called with a map of: